presstofan/academic-kickstart/content/post/python-apps-with-docker/index.md

 #### Choosing the number of nodes

 Here are some notes on choosing the number of nodes.
 In theory, you can set up more than one Manager nodes (e.g. three or even five).
 However, the community edition of Traefik won't support distributed Let's Encrypt certificate, meaning that only one of the node can be your gateway and your DNS need to point the domain to that node.
 If you are building a complex app that requires HA, you want to check [Traefik Enterprise Edition](https://containo.us/traefikee/).
 For many use cases, making your primary Manager node sufficiently powerful (e.g. at least 2 GiB of memory, preferable 4 GiB) and offloading Shiny apps to the workers would be good enough.
-There is less constraint in choosing the number of worker nodes (although preferably an even number of work nodes) and the specs depend on the app you serve.
+There is less constraint in choosing the number of worker nodes (although preferably an even number) and the specs depend on the app you serve.

 #### Rebalancing nodes